Outbound network and FQDN rules for Azure Kubernetes Service (AKS) clusters

 AKS clusters are deployed on a virtual network.
 This network can either be customized and pre-configured by you or it can be created and managed by AKS.
 In either case, the cluster has outbound, or egress, dependencies on services outside of the virtual network.

 For management and operational purposes, nodes in an AKS cluster need to access certain ports and fully qualified domain names (FQDNs).
 These endpoints are required for the nodes to communicate with the API server or to download and install core Kubernetes cluster components and node security updates.
-For example, the cluster needs to pull base system container images from Microsoft Container Registry (MCR).
+For example, the cluster needs to pull container images from Microsoft Artifact Registry (MAR).

 The AKS outbound dependencies are almost entirely defined with FQDNs, which don't have static addresses behind them.
 The lack of static addresses means you can't use network security groups (NSGs) to lock down the outbound traffic from an AKS cluster.